Tech-invite3GPPspaceIETFspace

 Upon the multi-modal flows alignment policy triggered, the SEALDD client initiates the multi-modal flows alignment based on the policy.
 The flows need to be aligned are identified by the VAL service ID, multi-modal SEALDD flow ID, and flow alignment assistance information.

-If the flow alignment assistance information is provided, the SEALDD client can identify the associated packets (e.g., those with the same RTP timestamp) in the multi-modal flows.
+If the flow alignment assistance information is provided, the SEALDD client identifies the associated packets (e.g., those with the same RTP timestamp) in the multi-modal flows.
 After all associated packets in the multi-modal flows have arrived, the SEALDD client sends the associated packets to the application client.
 If the maximum acceptable time duration is provided, once this maximum acceptable time is reached, the SEALDD client will no longer wait for the associated packets in multi-modal flows, even if they have not arrived yet.

 Step 4.